Uyouyou/zenfocus/README.md

 3. **Updating a Task:**

-   - Click on the task to enter edit mode, make changes, and press Enter or click outside the input field to save the changes.
+   - Click on the task to enter edit mode, make changes, and press Enter to save the changes.

 4. **Marking a Task as Completed:**
    - Check the checkbox next to the task to mark it as completed.
 It will be visually indicated with a strike-through.